ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/06-Hash-Tables/01-hash-tables.md

 ---

-## Hash Table: Example
+## Hash Table: Hash Function

 If you're using an array to implement a hash table - when looking up values, you'll need a way to convert keys into valid array indices.
+To aquire this functionality - use what is referred to as a **Hash Function**.

 ---